khushiarora1205/Talking-BI/README.md

 ### Starting a Conversation

 1. Open the web interface at `http://localhost:5173`
-2. Ask a question in natural language
+2. Enter a natural language question
 3. The system will:
-   - Process your query through the appropriate agents
+   - Route your query to the appropriate agent
    - Generate SQL queries if needed
    - Retrieve relevant context from the vector database
-   - Create visualizations
+   - Create visualizations if applicable
    - Provide voice responses (if enabled)

 ### Voice Interaction

-- Click the microphone icon to speak
+- Click the **microphone icon** in the UI to activate speech-to-text
+- Speak your question clearly
 - Wait for processing
-- Receive audio response
+- Receive an audio response with results

+### Example Queries

+- "Show me the top 10 customers by revenue"
+- "What are the sales trends for Q1?"
+- "Generate a pie chart of product categories"
+- "Compare last month's performance with this month"

 ## Architecture

-The system uses a multi-agent architecture orchestrated through a state machine:
+The system uses a **multi-agent architecture** orchestrated through a state machine for intelligent request routing:

-1. **Input Processing**: Voice or text input
+1. **Input Processing**: Accept voice or text input from the user
+2. **Query Analysis**: Understand intent and extract parameters
-2. **Agent Selection**: Route to appropriate agent based on query
+3. **Agent Routing**: Select the appropriate agent(s) based on query type
-3. **Execution**: Agent processes the request
+4. **Execution**: Agent processes the request (SQL generation, data retrieval, etc.)
-4. **Context Retrieval**: Query vector database for relevant context
+5. **Context Retrieval**: Query Chromadb vector database for relevant context
-5. **Response Generation**: Format and deliver response
+6. **Response Generation**: Format results (text, visualization, or data)
-6. **Output Delivery**: Voice, text, or visualization
+7. **Output Delivery**: Return response via voice, text, or interactive UI

+### Agent Responsibilities

+- **Data Agent**: Explores and retrieves data from various sources
+- **SQL Agent**: Generates and executes optimized SQL queries
+- **Schema Agent**: Manages database schema understanding and metadata
+- **RAG Agent**: Provides context-aware responses using retrieval-augmented generation
+- **Insight Agent**: Detects patterns and generates automated business insights
+- **Visualization Agent**: Creates dynamic charts and dashboard specifications
+- **Voice Agent**: Orchestrates voice interactions (STT/TTS)